(ABC, September 23, 1962-March 17, 1963

 Syndication, September 16, 1985-November 12, 1987)

 After successfully visiting the Stone Age, Hanna-Barbera set their sights on the future with The Jetsons.
-George Jetson (George O’Hanlon) lived with his family, wife Jane (Penny Singleton), teenaged daughter Judy (Janet Waldo), son Elroy (Daws Butler), and dog Astro (Don Messick), in an apartment in Orbit City.
+George Jetson (George O’Hanlon) lived with his family--wife Jane (Penny Singleton), teenaged daughter Judy (Janet Waldo), son Elroy (Daws Butler), and dog Astro (Don Messick)--in an apartment in Orbit City on earth.
 He worked an hour a day for two days a week as a literal button pusher at Spacely Sprockets, owned by the grumpy miser Cosmo Spacely (Mel Blanc).
+Like most sitcom fathers, George was often beset upon by his family’s antics, his boss’ overlording, or his own schemes backfiring.
+It was heavily influenced by the Space Age sensibilities of the time: cars resembled flying saucers, sidewalks moved on their own, food came from a machine with the push of a particular button, bathrooms bathed a person automatically, robots were everywhere, etc. But, despite all that, the residents of the world suffered the weariness of the daily grind familiar to those in the present.